Table of Contents

 Once you've located the key information, the next step is interpretation.
 Start by reviewing the total amount due in each aging bucket.
 A large percentage of overdue invoices, especially those over 90 days, signals potential cash flow problems and a higher risk of bad debt.
 Focus on identifying trends.
 Is a particular customer consistently late with payments?
 Are there patterns related to specific products or services?
 Understanding these trends helps you proactively address potential issues before they escalate.
 For example, if a customer regularly pays late by a few days, a friendly reminder before the due date might suffice.
 For more serious delinquencies, consider adjusting your credit policies or implementing stricter payment terms.
 The goal is to collect outstanding payments and maintain positive customer relationships while safeguarding your business's financial health.
 This resource on managing accounts receivable offers additional strategies.

-Calculate AR Aging Percentage
+Calculating Your AR Aging Percentage

 Knowing your accounts receivable (AR) aging percentage helps you understand the overall health of your business’s finances and collection efforts.
 It essentially shows what portion of your outstanding invoices is past due, broken down by how long overdue they are.
 This metric is crucial for spotting potential cash flow issues and making informed decisions about your credit policies.

-Calculate Your Percentage Step-by-Step
+Calculate Your AR Aging Percentage: A Step-by-Step Guide

 Calculating your AR aging percentage is straightforward.
 Here's a step-by-step guide: